Konsiang/MOSR/README.md

 # MOSR: Stationary Algorithmic Balancing For Dynamic Email Re-Ranking Problem

-Accepted by KDD ’23.

-Our paper could be viewd at (https://dl.acm.org/doi/pdf/10.1145/3580305.3599909)

-The dataset could be download in https://www.cs.cmu.edu/~enron/.
-Please put it in data/
+The dataset(sorted_emails1.csv) could be download at https://drive.google.com/drive/folders/19FjAjzdQMP6DZUo036DxKUG-KxXR5n5d?usp=sharing Please put it in data/

 data/organization2.csv is crawled by us.
 And it is already in data/ folder.